Stuycs-K/finalprojectapcs-4-jack-galen-chen-raymond/README.md

 The **π button** inserts a pi symbol in the selected equation.

+The **e key on the keyboard** inserts Euler's constant into the selected equation.

 The **1 button** inserts a 1 into the selected equation.

 The **2 button** inserts a 2 into the selected equation.